 The Luton Junior Scheme was inspected on 25th July 2017 by Ofsted.
 Likewise, the scheme was awarded outstanding for effectiveness, quality of learning and personal development and quality of service with passion.
 For example, a member whose son attended the Luton Summer Scheme in 2018 commented: “The activities are really good.
 My son went on a boat for the first time with Autism Beds!”

 Firstly, adulthood can be difficult for an autistic person.
-They may struggle with social interaction and may need help to live independently.
-Having a service, which helps build confidence and self-esteem is a lifeline for many adults.
+They may also struggle with social interaction and may need help to live independently.
+Likewise, having a service, which helps build confidence and self-esteem is a lifeline for many adults.

 The social groups include activities such as walking, gardening, pub trips and just hanging out, building friendships.